cunla/RPSP/README.md

 ###INSTALLATION

 ####Deploying as a docker
 It is possible to build a docker from this project.
-After building the project, in the `target/` directory To build the docker which is based on the java8 docker, run the command `docker build -t rpsp target/` (use `sudo` if you are on a linux environment)
+After building the project, in the project root directory To build the docker which is based on the java8 docker, run the command `docker build -t rpsp .` (use `sudo` if you are on a linux environment)

 After that you can run the docker using:
 `sudo docker run --name rpsp -e DB_URL=jdbc:mysql://127.0.0.1:3306/rpsp -e DB_USER=rpsp -e DB_PASSWORD=rpsp -p 9999:8080 -d rpsp`